NoninterferenceDefining Secrecy and Secure Multi-Execution

 SME for Imp programs without loops

-transformers obtained by sme_cmd noninterferent using our
+for the state transformers obtained by sme_cmd using our

 Theorem noninterferent_sme_cmd : ∀ c pub,